-Embrace down south's rich farming culture with a straw photoshoot.
-Hay bales are a quintessential part of the South West's diverse scenery.
+Embrace down south’s rich farming culture.
+Hay bales are a quintessential part of the South West’s diverse scenery.
 Have a playful day among the hay and get some memorable wedding shots in the process.

 There’s something a little bit romantic about walking between rows of vine-clad trellises… Capture that romance with a photoshoot at dawn or dusk.
 The combo of pastel pink sky and vibrant green vines equals a beautiful setting for an intimate bride and groom shot.

 The South West is blessed to have some of the best beaches and coastline in the world.
 Lovebirds and newlyweds alike flock to our shores for sandy snaps and to capture romantic sunset moments.
 Some of our top picks for beach photos include Willyabrup Cliffs, Injidup, Meelup Beach, Bunker Bay, Eagle Bay, Sugar Loaf Rock, Little Beach and Greens Pool.

 The stairway shot is one of the best ways to capture the bride and groom as well as the vibrant, South West landscape behind them.
 This camera angle let’s viewers look down at the subject, while the fencing or railing of the stairs helps to frame the couple.
 There’s a number of picturesque stairways leading to pristine beaches, rocky outcrops, waterfalls and more, which can be found throughout the region.

 Urban street art